Nico-Curti/DNetPRO/README.md

 The `DNetPRO` project is written in `C++` and it supports also older standard versions (std=c++1+).
 The package installation can be performed via [`CMake`](https://github.com/Nico-Curti/DNetPRO/blob/master/CMakeLists.txt).
+The `CMake` installer provides also a `DNetPRO.pc`, useful if you want link to the `DNetPRO` using `pkg-config`.

+You can also use the `DNetPRO` package in `Python` using the `Cython` wrap provided inside this project.
+The only requirements are the following:

+* numpy >= 1.14.3
+* networkx >= 2.2
+* cython >= 0.29
+* scikit -learn >= 0.19.1
+* pandas >= 0.24.2

+The `Cython` version can be built and installed via `CMake` enabling the `-DPYWRAP` variable.
 You can use also the `DNetPRO` package in `Python` using the `Cython` wrap provided inside this project.
-The `Python` wrap guarantees also a good integration with the other common Machine Learning tools provided by `scikit-learn` `Python` package; in this way we can use the `DNetPRO` algorithm as equivalent alternative also in other pipelines.
+The `Python` wrap guarantees also a good integration with the other common Machine Learning tools provided by `scikit-learn` `Python` package; in this way you can use the `DNetPRO` algorithm as an equivalent alternative also in other pipelines.
+Like other Machine Learning algorithm also the `DNetPRO` one depends on many parameters, i.e its hyper-parameters, which has to be tuned according to the given problem.
+The `Python` wrap of the library was written according to `scikit-optimize` `Python` package to allow an easy hyper-parameters optimization using the already implemented classical methods.

 ## Installation